gultz/openvpn-install/README.md

 - **Amazon Linux 2023**
 - **Amazon Linux 2**

+## Changes

+- Support Amazon Linux 2023
+- dulpicate cn -> Added the duplicate-cn option.
+This will allow multiple clients using the same certificate or username to connect concurrently
+- Local DNS -> Using Local DNS not public known DNS (8.8.8.8)
+- enable Linux User certificate
+- split tunneling
+- Use IMVDBSv2

 ## Usage

 Before using the script, ensure the **Source/Destination Check** is disabled when configuring NAT.